roehst/awesome-formal-methods/README.md

 + [SPIN](http://spinroot.com/spin/whatispin.html) - A popular model checker for verifying concurrent systems.
 + [NuSMV](https://nusmv.fbk.eu/) - A symbolic model checker for finite state systems.
 + [TLA+ Toolbox](https://lamport.azurewebsites.net/tla/toolbox.html) - An integrated development environment for TLA+ specifications.

+## Methods

+- [B Method](https://en.wikipedia.org/wiki/B-Method) - A formal method for software development and system design, based on refinement and proof.

+## Books and Tutorials

++ [The Essence of Software](https://essenceofsoftware.com/) - A book by Daniel Jackson on software design using formal methods.
++ [Software Foundations](https://softwarefoundations.cis.upenn.edu/) - A series of textbooks on formal verification using Coq.
++ [Certified Programming with Dependent Types](http://adam.chlipala.net/cpdt/) - A book by Adam Chlipala on programming with dependent types using Coq.
++ [Software Abstractions](https://mitpress.mit.edu/books/software-abstractions) - A book by Daniel Jackson on software modeling and analysis using Alloy.
++ [Pratical Alloy](https://practicalalloy.github.io/) - A practical guide to using Alloy for software modeling.